Azure/azure-event-hubs-for-kafka/tutorials/oauth/python/README.md

 python producer.py mynamespace.servicebus.windows.net topic1
 ```

-> Note that the topic must already exist or else you will see an "Unknown topic or partition" error.
+> Note: the topic must already exist, or will see an "Unknown topic or partition" error when running with the `Azure Event Hubs Data Sender` role.
+With the `Azure Event Hubs Data Owner` role, the topic (Event Hub) will be automatically created.

 ### Consuming